adamconrad7/Transcript-Server/README.md

 This project aims to address the gap between transcription technology at the bleeding edge and usable, performant implementations of these technologies.

 ## Usage
-Currently, your best bet is to clone the repo on a machine with Nvidia drivers and Doxker.
+Currently, your best bet is to clone the repo on a machine with Nvidia drivers and Docker.
 Use Docker to build and start the container.
 You will need considrable (50+ GB) space to build the image due to Nvidia tooling.
 Docker will start a local server on the instance that responds to POST requests with your file.

 ## Benchmarks
 All evals done on LibriSpeech test-clean